 If your driver’s license is still valid, then normally, you would be able to obtain auto insurance even if you have a warrant out for your arrest.
 It should be disclosed to the insurance underwriters to make sure you will be covered in the event of a claim.

-If the warrant ends up with you getting your license suspended, say due to unpaid traffic tickets, then it would be difficult to get insurance for a vehicle that you own since a valid driver’s license and your driving record are main rating factors for a car insurance company.
+If the warrant ends up with you getting your license suspended, say, due to unpaid traffic tickets, then it would be difficult to get insurance for a vehicle that you own since a valid driver’s license and your driving record are the main rating factors for a car insurance company.

 Warrants typically do stop you from being able to buy insurance or even cause your car insurance rates to rise.
-If the warrants are linked to say a suspension of your license than they may affect your auto insurance rates though.
-If the warrant is for failure to pay or failure to comply with a ticket than in some states you would be found guilty by the court for the offense.
-If that is the case than the violation would be on your MVR and thus be seen by your insurance provider, causing your car insurance rates to go up.
-And if there is a warrant there may also be a suspension of your driver’s license, which would also be on your MVR, and again could cause your rates to rise.
+If the warrants are linked to, say, suspension of your license, then they may affect your auto insurance rates though.
+If the warrant is for failure to pay or failure to comply with a ticket, then in some states, you would be found guilty by the court for the offense.
+If that is the case, then the violation would be on your MVR and thus be seen by your insurance provider, causing your car insurance rates to go up.
+And if there is a warrant, there may also be a suspension of your driver’s license, which would also be on your MVR, and again could cause your rates to rise.